-When building a high-quality regression model, it is important to select the right features (or predictors), tune hyperparameters (model parameters not fit to the data), and assess model assumptions through residual diagnostics.
+When you build a high-quality regression model, it is important to select the right features (or predictors), tune hyperparameters (model parameters not fit to the data), and assess model assumptions through residual diagnostics.

-You can tune hyperparameters by iterating between choosing values for them, and cross-validating a model using your choices.
-This process yields multiple models, and the best model among them can be the one that minimizes the estimated generalization error.
-For example, to tune an SVM model, choose a set of box constraints and kernel scales, cross-validate a model for each pair of values, and then compare their 10-fold cross-validated mean-squared error estimates.
+You can tune hyperparameters by iterating between choosing values for them and cross-validating a model using your choices.
+This process yields multiple models, and the best model among them might be the one that minimizes the estimated generalization error.
+For example, to tune an SVM model, choose a set of box constraints and kernel scales, cross-validate a model for each pair of values, and then compare their 10-fold, cross-validated, mean squared error estimates.

 To automatically select a model with tuned hyperparameters, use